ng-alain/delon/packages/theme/docs/getting-started.en-US.md

 ## Layout

-Scaffolding offers two layouts: [default layout](/theme/default), [fullscreen layout](/theme/fullscreen), scaffolding does not contain this style files, it's in the `@delon/theme` class library.
+Scaffolding include two layouts: [default layout](/theme/default), [fullscreen layout](/theme/fullscreen), scaffolding does not contain these style files, it's in the `@delon/theme` library.

 ## Scaffold Style

-You can use the toolset provided by ng-alain to adjust spacing, color, size, borders, etc. It's a set of like bootstrap tools.
+You can use the toolset provided by ng-alain to adjust spacing, color, size, borders, etc. It's a set of like bootstrap style tools.

 Or customize your styles with *src/styles/index.less*, which will work in global applications, in the style development process, there are two prominent problems: